Mint-It/mintit/README.md

 Security has been a real concerned of the MintIt platform.

-More detail. can be found in the [Avoiding common Attacks](docs/avoiding_common_attacks.md) document.
+More details can be found in the [Avoiding common Attacks](docs/avoiding_common_attacks.md) document.

 ---